RobertPincus/MODIS-COSP-data/README.md

 # Reproducing figures from the description paper

-Figures from the data description paper can be generated from the post-processed data (or a subset containing July 2021)
+Figures from the data description paper can be generated from the post-processed data (or a subset containing July 2021) with the Jupyter notebook `MODIS-COSP-Data-Paper-Figures.md`.
+The notebook is saved in the compact [Jupytext](https://jupytext.readthedocs.io) format, which is installed via `environment.yml`.
+Starting the Jupyter notebook and setting variables `figDir` and `dataDir` should reproduce the figures.